 Bright lights, big city.
 Singapore during the night time is lit up like a Christmas tree and it is apparent even as you are on a plane, making the descend onto a very well-lit tarmac at Changi International Airport for the first time.

 While there are many wonderful and fun benefits that you can associate with living in a country that is brightly lit—safer streets and a city that never sleeps—you can be forgiven for thinking that the one thing you won’t have a chance of enjoying is a view of a night sky that’s filled with twinkling stars.

 But you would be mistaken.
-Living in Singapore does not mean having to give up on lofty astronomy aspirations or plain romantic stargazing.
+Living in this tiny nation does not mean having to give up on lofty astronomy aspirations or plain romantic stargazing.
 In fact, we have a list of six great places on the little red dot that you can enjoy a starry, starry night, and we’re sure you will discover more as you get to know this city-state a little better.

 The Science Centre Observatory

 There are not many observatories found next to the equator and the observatory located at the Singapore Science Centre just happens to be one of them, which offers you the rare opportunity to view the constellations in the northern and southern hemispheres.
 The observatory is the proud owner of a 40cm main telescope and 15cm sub-telescope.
 The 5.5m steel dome can pivot in any direction so as to point at any particular object of interest in the sky.